Remodernism: Origins and 2000 manifesto

+Exhibitions (2000–2009)

 In March 2000 the Stuckists declared themselves to be the first remodernist art group at a show The Resignation of Sir Nicholas Serota.
 In April, remodernism was quoted in The Gulf News (UAE).
 In May The Observer newspaper announced a stuckist show: "As the founding group of a self-named art movement called Remodernism, they stand on an art ticket that's against clever conceptualism and in favour of a more emotional and spiritual integrity in art via figurative painting."

 In June, Thomson and Childish gave a talk on stuckism and remodernism at the Salon des Arts, Kensington, promoted by the Institute of Ideas.
-The same month the "Students for Stuckism" also gave "a Remodernist show and talk."
+The same month the "Students for Stuckism" also gave "a Remodernist show and talk".
 The Institute of Remodernism was founded by Khatereh Ahmadi.

 In 2001, Thomson stood in the UK general election, stating, "The Stuckist Party aims to bring the ideas of Stuckism and Remodernism into the political arena."

-In January 2002, Magnifico Arts presented a show ReMo: ReModernism of graduate students from the University of New Mexico.
+In January 2002, Magnifico Arts presented the show ReMo: ReModernism of graduate students from the University of New Mexico.
 At an artists' talk, Kevin Radley, an art professor at the University of California, Berkeley said, "Remodernism isn't about going backwards, but about surging forward."
 In an essay that accompanied the exhibition, Radley wrote:

 The show curator, Yoshimi Hayashi, said:

 In 2003, an independent group, the Stuckist Photographers, was founded by Andy Bullock and Larry Dunstan with a statement of endorsement for remodernism.

 In 2004, the Defastenists, a new group of creatives in Ireland, declared themselves remodernist.
 A Remodernist art gallery, The Deatrick Gallery was founded in Louisville, Kentucky.

 American film makers/photographers Jesse Richards and Harris Smith co-founded a new group remodernist film and photography with an emphasis on emotional meaning and characterised by elements of new-wave, no-wave, expressionist and transcendental film-making.

-Stuckist artist Bill Lewis, interviewed by the BBC at the 2004 Liverpool Biennial, said that remodernism was "not a movement as such," but a return to the start of modernism in order to move forward with an art for a new paradigm.
-To "remodernise" is to go "back to the root again, starting with painting ... and see where it goes."
-He said that this had been called reactionary, but it was radical "in the true sense of the word."
-New York stuckist artist, Terry Marks said that remodernism posited that modernism had started in a good direction, but veered from that into "pure idea" and that it was necessary to return to the starting point to take an as-yet unexplored alternative direction: "to pursue art-making that's more concrete and accessible to more people, and find out where that leads us."
+Stuckist artist Bill Lewis, interviewed by the BBC at the 2004 Liverpool Biennial, said that remodernism was "not a movement as such", but a return to the start of modernism in order to move forward with an art for a new paradigm.
+To "remodernise" is to go "back to the root again, starting with painting ... and see where it goes".
+He said that this had been called reactionary, but it was radical "in the true sense of the word".
+New York stuckist artist, Terry Marks said that remodernism posited that modernism had started in a good direction, but veered from that into "pure idea" and that it was necessary to return to the starting point to take an as-yet unexplored alternative direction: "to pursue art-making that's more concrete and accessible to more people, and find out where that leads us".